heinrich5991/libtw2/doc/datafile.md

 unique amongst all data items, the only possible IDs are from 0 (incl.) to the number of data items (excl.).
 These data items are indexed via unsigned integers, counting sequentially in the order they are laid out in the file.

+In actual Teeworlds maps, data items are used e.g. for the tiles of a tile layer or the image data of an embedded image.
+They are referred to in the metadata items by their index.

 Format